christofmuc/KnobKraft-orm/README.md

     cd KnobKraft-orm
     docker build -f docker/archlinux/Dockerfile -t knobkraft-orm-arch .

 The Docker build compiles KnobKraft Orm and runs the PatchDatabase doctest binary.
+The resulting `KnobKraftOrm` executable is linked against Arch Linux libraries and is expected to run on Arch or Arch-derivative hosts only; for Debian, Ubuntu, Fedora, or other distributions, use the native Linux build instructions above or create a matching distro-specific Docker build instead.
 To copy the compiled application out of the image:

     container_id=$(docker create knobkraft-orm-arch)
     docker cp "$container_id:/KnobKraft-orm/builds/The-Orm" ./The-Orm-arch